Technical Advisory Group biographies

 Principal, Canadian Accounting Standards Board (AcSB)

-At AcSB, Katherine works on projects relating to both IFRS Standards and domestic accounting standards.
+Katherine Knowlton is a Principal with the Canadian Accounting Standards Board (AcSB), working on projects relating to both IFRS Standards and domestic accounting standards.
 Her domestic standards work includes a focus on the not-for-profit sector, leading the AcSB’s projects on Contributions, Financial Statement Concepts and Capital Assets and Collections, and acting as Secretary for the AcSB’s Not-for-Profit Advisory Committee.
 Prior to working for the AcSB, Katherine worked at KPMG in Sydney, Australia and Toronto, Canada in the Accounting Advisory and Assurance practices.

 Technical Director of the Pan African Federation of Accountants (PAFA)